 Each paper has a unique code.
 The codes are structured in the following way:

 - ACCNT101-18A (HAM).

-- ACCNT is the subject code; in this case Accounting, 101 is the level and unique number of the paper, 18A is the year and semester information and HAM is the location (Hamilton) where the paper is taught.
+- ACCNT is the subject prefix; in this case Accounting, 101 is the level and unique number of the paper, 18A is the year and semester information and HAM is the location (Hamilton) where the paper is taught.

 - Paper outlines

 You will receive a paper outline for each paper which provides detail about the content, reading and assessment requirements for that paper.
 The Paper Outlines website provides you with online access to the outlines currently available.

 Postgraduate study refers to study above undergraduate level.

 A paper which must be satisfactorily completed before entry to another specified paper can be approved.

 The papers you are enrolled in each year make up your programme of study.